 Please follow the instructions to generate the Cohere credentials.

 To get started with Couchbase Capella, create an account and use it to deploy a forever free tier operational cluster.
-This account provides you with a environment where you can explore and learn about Capella with no time constraint.
+This account provides you with an environment where you can explore and learn about Capella with no time constraint.

-To know more, please follow the instructions.
+To learn more, please follow the instructions.

 When running Couchbase using Capella, the following prerequisites need to be met.